meet the cnx23 staff

 David has performed with Gateway, Crossmen, Colts, and Rhythm X. David has been the cymbal technician at Beavercreek HS since 2019 and taught the Colts cymbal line in the summer of 2022.

-2023 will be David’s first season on staff at ConneXus.
+2024 will be David’s second season on staff at ConneXus

 Kristen Mitzel